jackie909/A-Whale-Off-the-Port-folio-/.ipynb_checkpoints/README-checkpoint.md

     * Calculate and plot beta for your portfolio compared to the S&P 60 TSX.
     * Calculate the Sharpe ratios and generate a bar plot.

-4. How does your portfolio do?
+4. Evaluate the performance of our custom portfolio

 ---